2nd Trimester

 • The nervous system is starting to function

-• Hair (known as lanugo) begins covering the baby's body for warmth
+• Fine hair known as lanugo begins covering the body for warmth

 • External genitals are formed enough to potentially determine sex

-• Baby is practicing breathing movements with amniotic fluid
+• Baby is practising breathing movements with amniotic fluid

 Your baby is about the size of an avocado